acebuddyteam/gargula/README.md

 - Easy to find the next line

-A minimalist Terminal interface for mac, to help you organize your work
+<p style="text-align: center">A minimalist Terminal interface for mac, to help you organize your work</p>

 ![](gargula-terminal.png)